Skip to main content

 User gesture required

 Apple requires that an Apple Pay session be created by a user gesture.
-This means that the user has to physically press the Apple Pay button we render within the webview.
+This means that the user has to physically press the Apple Pay button we render within the webview/iframe.
 It cannot be programmatically triggered.
 Your users must accept Coinbase’s Guest Checkout Terms of Service, User Agreement and Privacy Policy prior to using Coinbase Onramp.
 It is your responsibility to clearly inform users that by proceeding with this payment they are agreeing to these policies.

 Post message events